 10. Mandalas

-Mandala, a Sanskrit word, literally translates to “circle”.
+Mandala comes from Sanskrit, and it translates to “circle”, “center,” or “sacred enclosure.”
 Not only do these intricate circles represent oneness or non-duality– again, the knowledge that you are one with everything in existence– they’re also said to help access inner knowledge during a meditative state.
 Some swear by these designs, staring at them during meditation to gain massive insights.

 11. Merkaba